CONESTOGA GOLF CLUB 702.346.4292

 - *LINKS Magazine - "Best New Courses of 2010"

-the thoughtful design, which undulates through canyons and red rock outcroppings, with ascending and descending shot selections that will enhance golfers of all skill levels to
+design, which undulates through canyons and red rock outcroppings, with ascending and descending shot selections that will enhance golfers of all skill levels to return for more.

 We visited the property in late October and found it to be in wonderful condition from tee to green.
 The clubhouse features a pro shop, along with the The 1880